gsoft-inc/sg-orbit/packages/icons/README.md

 - An icon shouldn't have any stroke or fill attributes.

-- When an icon is used in a monorepo component it should live in this project.

 ### Naming convention

 - An icon name should describe it's look and not usage. (e.g. _trash_.svg instead of ~~delete.svg~~)